When it comes to retaining customers and strengthening brand loyalty, increasing customer engagement is a critical goal.

 Delivering interesting, customer-centric content in your audience's natural habitat will go a long way towards increasing customer engagement.

 14. Medya Gungor, Account Executive at Truffle Social

 Before you do anything, listen to the issues that are important to your customers so that, as a brand, you find your relevant place in the conversation.

-You should be creating a cross-channel content experience on the platforms that engage your audience the most, and discovering those platforms comes from a lot of trial and error.
+You should be creating a cross-channel content experience on the platforms that engage your audience the most.

 This gives you a full profile of who your customers are, which can be leveraged to create personalized campaigns on email, SMS and ads, and even inform the other content you create for your customers.